Refresh bank authorization

 Implementation example

-Call the establish method with the required parameters to trigger the refresh flow.
+Call the establish method from the appropriate SDK with the required parameters to trigger the refresh flow.

 var refreshData = {